ckuhl/ICS4U-Tile-Based-Game/README.md

 are encoded sequentially, left-to-right and top-to-bottom, 00 to 99.

 ### Boundary Map
 The boundary map is list of rectangles defining the areas which can be walked on (floors and doors).
+Each area has a two character code defining it.
+The first is the level (1 - 9) and the second defines the type of bound: 0 is ground, D is door and A is stairs (ascending), B is stairs (descending).

 ## The `tools` module
 ### The `SpriteSheet` Class